Farmers and market gardeners in the UK may obtain relief by averaging the profits of consecutive years.

 for partners who joined or left during the averaging period

 no marginal relief is available after 1 April 2016

-Most losses can be claimed against other income, but there are special rules which restrict the ability to claim if the farm is not commercial or if there was a run of losses (worked out before capital allowances) of more than five tax years.
+Most losses can be claimed against other income, but there are special rules which restrict your ability to claim if your farm is not commercial or if you had a run of losses (worked out before capital allowances) of more than five tax years.

 The time limit for making the claim is the first anniversary of 31 January following the latest tax year covered by the claim (eg where the claim relates to 2018/19 and 2019/20, the time limit is 31 January 2022).